GrantBartlett/laravel-docker/README.md

 # 🚀 Laravel Docker Starter

 ## About this project
-Intended to just be a simple docker starter for staring a new Laravel project.
+Intended to just be a simple docker starter for starting a new Laravel project.

 It utilises official docker images with docker-compose.
 See `docker-compose.yml` and `docker/Dockerfile` to see whats going on under the hood.